Seemingly endless opportunities for adventure wait for you on this Yellowstone National Park itinerary.

 However, with limited time on this Yellowstone itinerary, I think it’s best to just hike up to the lookout point and back.

 Remember: Anytime you’re hiking in bear country, carry bear spray and understand how to use it.
+Yellowstone is home to both black bears and grizzly bears — both are dangerous, but grizzlies are particularly aggressive (and what you carry bear spray for).

 Old Faithful is named such for its predictable eruptions which make it easy to schedule a trip around.